Tom Brady-Bill Belichick debate appears to be over for some after NFL star's NFC Championship victory

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-After an 11-5 and an NFC Championship, the debate appeared to be settled for some.
+After an 11-5 record and an NFC Championship, the debate appeared to be settled for some.
 It was Brady all along.

 The 2020 season didn’t start off great for Brady.
 The Buccaneers lost 34-23 to the New Orleans Saints while the Patriots, with Cam Newton at the helm, defeated the Miami Dolphins 21-11.
 But everything appeared to change after the first week of the season.